GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 --------------------------------------------

 We hope you had fun!
 We are now at the end of describing the basic functions included in the *openhdemg* GUI.
 In case you need further clarification, don't hesitate to post a question in the Github discussion forum (LINK).
 Moreover, if you noticed an error that was not properly catched by the GUI, please file a bug report according to our guidelines (LINK).
 If you want to proceed to the advanced stuff now, take a look at the [advanced](GUI_advanced.md) tab on the left side of the webpage.

+## More questions?

+We hope that this tutorial was useful.
+If you need any additional information, do not hesitate to read the answers or ask a question in the [*openhdemg* discussion section](https://github.com/GiacomoValliPhD/openhdemg/discussions){:target="_blank"}.
+If you are not familiar with GitHub discussions, please read this [post](https://github.com/GiacomoValliPhD/openhdemg/discussions/42){:target="_blank"}.
+This will allow the *openhdemg* community to answer your questions.